By Kevin Deutsch

 The FBI has refused a request from the state’s DNA subcommittee to provide detailed information about a software glitch in the bureau’s CODIS system, state officials said, spurring criticism from the body charged with overseeing genetic testing in New York.

-The glitch, exclusively reported by this page Bronx Justice News in February, impacts the way DNA results are displayed on local crime lab computers, potentially effecting agencies that test and process DNA across the country.
+The glitch, exclusively reported by Bronx Justice News in February, impacts the way DNA results are displayed on local crime lab computers, potentially effecting agencies that test and process DNA across the country.

 “I was firmly rejected,” Dr. Dwight Adams, chairman of the state’s DNA Subcommittee and a former director of the FBI laboratory in Quantico, Virginia, said of the committee’s request for a recent FBI bulletin about the glitch.
 “Not only were we not entitled to it, but that no laboratory could divulge the information from that [bulletin].”